interledgerjs/hapi-web-monetization/README.md

 Creates a new `MonetizerClient` instance.

 - `options.url` - The url of the server that is registering the HapiWebMonetization plugin.
 Defaults to `new URL(window.location).origin`
 - `options.cookieName` - The cookie key name that will be saved in your browser.
 Defaults to `__monetizer`.
+This MUST be the same has `options.cookieName` in the server configuration.
 - `options.receiverUrl` - The endpoint where users of the site can start streaming packets via their browser extension or through the browser API.
 Defaults to `options.url + '__monetizer/:id'` where id is the server generated payer ID.
+This MUST be the same has `options.receiverEndpointUrl` in the server configuration.

 ### Charging users